openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

   - signed presentation requests.
   - signed Issuer metadata.

-Ecosystem-specific profiles MAY mandate additional cryptographic suites.
+Ecosystem-specific profiles of this specification MAY mandate additional cryptographic suites.

-When using this profile alongside other crypto suites, each entity SHOULD make it explicit in its metadata which other algorithms and key types are supported for the cryptographic operations.
+When using this specification alongside other crypto suites, each entity SHOULD make it explicit in its metadata which other algorithms and key types are supported for the cryptographic operations.

 # Hash Algorithms {#hash-algorithms}

 The hash algorithm SHA-256 MUST be supported by all the entities to generate and validate the digests in the IETF SD-JWT VC and ISO mdoc.

-Ecosystem-specific profiles MAY mandate additional hashing algorithms.
+Ecosystem-specific profiles of this specification MAY mandate additional hashing algorithms.

-When using this profile alongside other hash algorithms, each entity SHOULD make it explicit in its metadata which other algorithms are supported.
+When using this specification alongside other hash algorithms, each entity SHOULD make it explicit in its metadata which other algorithms are supported.

 # Implementation Considerations